 Other Federal and Military lands with no suppression agreements in place

-As of March 2018, the only suppression agreement with the military in Alaska is the a memorandum of agreement and annual operating plan between BLM Alaska and the U.S. Army Garrison Fort Wainwright which specifies joint BLM/Army responsibilities for fire management on the Yukon and Donnelly training ranges.
-There are no reimbursable arrangements in place for other federal and military lands in Alaska, including the Fort Greely Missile Defense site.
+As of March 2019, the only suppression agreement with the military in Alaska is the a memorandum of agreement and annual operating plan between BLM Alaska and the U.S. Army Garrison Fort Wainwright which specifies joint BLM/Army responsibilities for fire management on the Yukon and Donnelly training ranges.
+There are no reimbursable arrangements in place for other federal and military lands in Alaska.

 Fire Notifications:

-Protecting Agencies are responsible for informing Jurisdictional Agencies when wildfires occur on or threaten their lands.
-Additional notification details, including Notification contacts are described in the AIWFMP.
+Protecting Agencies are responsible for informing Jurisdictional Agencies when incidents including wildfires, false alarms, and non-escaped fire suppression actions occur on or threaten their lands.
+Affected jurisdictions will also be notified of significant events on an incident including but not limited to:

+Increase or decrease in complexity

+Incident status change

+Incident strategy change

+Injury or accident

+Initiation of an investigation or cost recovery action

+Notification contacts and requirements are described in the AIWFMP.
 (Reference Exhibit B of the Master Agreement for contact names and phone numbers)

 Protection Area Boundary Line Fires: